Trellech: Tump Terret and Court Farm

-Tump Terret is situated within the grounds of Court Farm to the south-west of the church.
+Tump Terret is situated within the grounds of Court Farm to the southwest of the church.
 It dates back to Norman times, as the site of a small motte and bailey castle; traces of its surrounding ditch remain.
-The castle was still extant in 1263, when it was mentioned in manorial documents.
+It was known to be in existence before 1231 and the castle was still extant in 1263, when it was mentioned in manorial documents.
 A local myth, commemorated on the sundial, was that it was a burial mound for those killed in actions between the forces of Harold Godwinson and the opposing Welsh.
 A now-vanished summer house was built by the Rumsey family on top of the mound.

-Trellech Court - now the site of the farmhouse - was the seat of a branch of the Seymour family until it passed to John Rumsey in the early 18th century.
+Trellech Court -- now the site of the farmhouse -- was the seat of a branch of the Seymour family until it passed to John Rumsey in the early 18th century.
 The existing building is, according to Bradney, "a building of no architectural features", and dates from around the time of Rumsey's ownership.
 It was converted into a farmhouse in the later 19th century.